egordm/boosters/docs/rfcs/0001-data-matrix.md

 - Tree accumulation is contiguous per group
 - Matches gradient layout for training loop efficiency
 - Metrics operate on one group at a time

+### DD-6: C-Contiguous Layout Enforcement

+**Context**: Should we support both C-order and Fortran-order arrays?

+**Decision**: Require C-contiguous (row-major) layout for all matrices.

+**Rationale**:

+- Simplifies code: `as_slice()` always works on contiguous data
+- Block processing in `Predictor` assumes contiguous row chunks
+- NumPy uses C-order by default, enabling zero-copy Python bindings
+- SIMD optimization requires predictable memory layout
+- Debug assertions catch layout issues early in development

+**Enforcement**: `debug_assert!(view.is_standard_layout())` in wrapper constructors.
+This is debug-only to avoid runtime overhead in release builds.
+Users must ensure their data is C-contiguous.

 ## Integration